 Participation in M-RETS is voluntary.
 Any party, including non-generators, such as traders, marketers, and end-use customers may establish an account in the system.
 There is one basic type of account for all M-RETS Account Holders.
-The basic account contains at least three different subaccounts:
+The basic account contains two different subaccounts:

-- An Active Subaccount,

-- A Retirement Subaccount, and
+- An Active Subaccount - A Retirement Subaccount

-- An Export Subaccount.